githubnext/vitale/README.md

 ```ts
 Vitale.jsonView({ foo: "bar" });
 ```

+but you may want to import it explicitly to get types for auto-complete.

 You can construct `HTMLElement` and `SVGElement` values using `jsdom` or a similar library; for example, to render an SVG from [Observable